Teerapat6509650468/CS360_Project_Fork/README.md

 ## System Requirements

 1. Git installation
-2. Node.js installation (Version 12.x.x - 16.x.x)
+2. Node.js installation (version 12.x.x - 16.x.x)
-- npm: installed automatically with Node.js
+- npm: installed automatically with Node.js (version 8.19.4)
-- yarn : for faster package management
+- yarn : for faster package management (version 1.22.22)
+3. PM2 is included in the deployment through a Bash script. (version 5.4.2)

 ## How to deploy and run the project manually